xissburg/edyn/README.md

 // Create rigid bodies and constraints...

-// Call `edyn::world::update()` periodically in your main loop somwhere. for (;;) {
+// Call `edyn::world::update()` periodically in your main loop somewhere. for (;;) {
   world.update();
   // Do something with the results, e.g. render scene.